 Malware (such as Cryptolocker, Cryptowall, and so on) is sent via phishing emails.
 When the recipient clicks on a link, the information on their computer is encrypted, effectively locking them out until the ransom is paid.

-Follow these steps to help reduce the risk of ransomware attacks:
+Simple steps to help reduce the risk of ransomware attacks

 - Be vigilant when dealing with unsolicited emails - Most malware is sent via phishing emails so don't click on any links in unsolicited emails, no matter how genuine they may seem to be.